wilsonmar/wilsonmar.github.io/_posts/2018-04-06-bash-coding.md

 ---
 layout: post
 title: "Bash (script) coding"
-excerpt: "Walk though the tricks used in a script to install, configure, and run many programs on macOS and Linux"
+excerpt: "Walk though the tricks (Bashisms) used in a script to install, configure, and run many programs on macOS and Linux"
 tags: [API, devops, evaluation]
 Categories: Devops
 date: "2018-04-06"